neerajk555/SQL-Training-exercise/README.md

 ## 📚 About This Course

-This repository contains a complete SQL training curriculum with 15 modules covering everything from basic SELECT statements to advanced stored procedures, triggers, and optimization techniques.
+This repository contains a complete SQL training curriculum with 14 modules plus best practices covering everything from basic SELECT statements to advanced stored procedures, triggers, and optimization techniques.
 Each module includes 8 different types of exercises designed to reinforce learning through varied practice approaches.

 ## 🎓 Capstone Project

 Ready to put your skills to the test?
-Check out the [**CityLibrary Management System Capstone Project**](Capstone_Project.md) - a comprehensive, real-world database project that integrates concepts from all 15 modules.
+Check out the [**CityLibrary Management System Capstone Project**](Capstone_Project.md) - a comprehensive, real-world database project that integrates concepts from all modules.

 **Project Highlights:**
 - Design a complete library management system with 9 interconnected tables